saisab21/Credit-Risk-Management-and-Its-Impact-on-Indian-Bank-Profitability/README.md

 Optional inputs include Provision Amounts, Non-Performing Loans, Credit Losses, and Total Assets.

+The dataset on which the analysis is done can be accessed at [https://docs.google.com/spreadsheets/d/1HmwqxtZMcYe_jRyo2PxIw6qX6fPE0EVgBDo3v_EowDA/edit?usp=sharing](url)

 ## Analysis Approach
 The analysis process involves:
 1. **Data Collection**: Gather the basic input metrics from publicly available financial statements for selected banks.